yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `provisioner`: The name of the driver.
 If supplied the driver container and sidecar container are expected to be deployed.
 If omitted the `secretRef` is required for static provisioning.
 1. `isDefaultBucketClass`: boolean.
 When true, signals that the controller should attempt to match `Bucket`’s without a defined `BucketClass` to this class, accounting for the `Bucket`’s requested protocol.
 Multiple default classes for the same protocol will produce undefined behaviour.
 1. `supportedProtocols`: protocols the associated object store supports.
 Applied when matching Bucket to BucketClasses.
 Admins may specify all protocols a provisioner supports.  `Bucket.spec.protocol` will be checked against the array prior to provisioning.
-1. `accessMode`: (Optional) ACL setting specifying the default accessibility of .
+1. `anonymousAccessMode`: (Optional) ACL specifying *uncredentialed* access to the Bucket.
+This is applicable for cases where the storage instance or objects are intended to be publicly readable and/or writable.
+1. `additionalPermittedNamespaces`: A list of namespace *in addition to the originating namespace* that will be allowed access to this Bucket.
+A nil and empty string value are equivalent and must not append any namespace to `Bucket.spec.permittedNamespaces` list.
 1. `releasePolicy`: Prescribes outcome of a Delete events. **Note:** In Brownfield and Static cases, *Retain* is mandated.
    - `Delete`:  the bucket and its contents are destroyed
    - `Retain`:  the bucket and its data are preserved with only abstracting Kubernetes being destroyed